crabby-lang/crabby/docs/KEYWORDS.md

 ## pub

-To make a function, structure, enum or a data to be public, use the `pub` keyword.
+To make a function, structure, enum or a data public, use the `pub` keyword.

 ```rs
 pub def publicFunction() {